Getting started

 Verify that installation was successful and your environment is set up properly:

-Patrol CLI version: 2.3.1+1 Android: • Program adb found in /Users/username/Library/Android/sdk/platform-tools/adb • Env var $ANDROID_HOME set to /Users/username/Library/Android/sdk iOS / macOS: • Program xcodebuild found in /usr/bin/xcodebuild • Program ideviceinstaller found in /opt/homebrew/bin/ideviceinstaller
+Patrol CLI version: 2.3.1+1 Android: • Program adb found in /Users/username/Library/Android/sdk/platform-tools/adb • Env var $ANDROID_HOME set to /Users/username/Library/Android/sdk iOS / macOS: • Program xcodebuild found in /usr/bin/xcodebuild • Program ideviceinstaller found in /opt/homebrew/bin/ideviceinstallerBe sure that for the platform you want to run the test on, all the checks are green.

 Patrol CLI invokes the Flutter CLI for certain commands.
 To override the command used,

-argument or set the PATROL_FLUTTER_COMMAND
+pass the --flutter-command argument or set the PATROL_FLUTTER_COMMAND environment

 and potentially other version managers.